-Push Off Lily will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 15 inches.
+Tango Passion Push Off Lily will grow to be about 3 feet tall at maturity, with a spread of 15 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!